cerus/RealCerus/README.md

 ## Hello there!
 <img align="right" src="https://github.com/RealCerus/RealCerus/blob/master/flying%20edina.gif?raw=true" width="302" height="190" />

 My name is Maximilian and I mainly work with Java.
 I'm currently working at [Pypeware](https://github.com/pypeware) as a software developer.
-Programming is a huge hobby of mine and since November 2020 also my job.
+Programming is a huge hobby of mine and since November 2020 it's also my job.

 The game Minecraft originally got me into programming in 2017.
 My programming skills have evolved beyond Minecraft plugins since then and I'm now working on a variety of stuff.

-[Click here](https://stackoverflow.com/story/maximilian-dorn) if you'd like to see my StackOverflow developer story.
+[Click here](https://stackoverflow.com/users/story/10821925) if you'd like to see my CV.

 As you may have noticed I'm madly in love with cats.
 My profile picture shows my beautiful cat Edina (\*2008-†2020).
 Cats are my favourite animal and I couldn't live without one.
 I currently have one cat, a ~15 year old Maine Coon named Giovanni.

 ---

 ### My expertise
-I started learning Java in 2017 and I would say that I have gathered a bunch of experience with the language and several libraries that were written in it.
-I'm always using the buildtool Maven with my Java projects.
+I started learning Java in 2017 and I would say that I have gathered a bunch of experience with Java and programming in general.
+I'm always using the buildtool Maven for my Java projects.
 I have also played around with C#, although I don't have nearly as much experience with it as with Java.
 I would be able to write simple programs in it though.
 Besides Java and C# I have also tried out Haxe, C++, Rust, JavaScript and Go.\
-I have about 2-3 years of experience with SQL and around 1 year of experience with MongoDB.\
+I have about 2-3 years of experience with SQL and around 1 year of experience with MongoDB, Redis and Docker.\
-I know my way around Git but I'm definitely not a Git pro.
+I know how to use Git, but I'm not a Git wizard.

-My biggest problem is my lack of practical experience I think.
+I also have a lot of experience with Minecraft servers.
+I have been programming Spigot plugins since 2017 and I know how to use NMS and packets to my advantage.
+I like pushing the game to its limits with serverside mods.
+I have a [YouTube channel](https://www.youtube.com/c/Cerusss/videos) where I sometimes post videos of my creations.

 ---